Carbon tech

 Carbon tech is a group of existing and emerging technologies that are rapidly transforming oil and gas to low emissions energy.
 Combined, these technologies take a circular carbon economy approach for managing and reducing carbon footprints, while optimizing biological and industry processes.
-It builds on the principles of the circular economy for managing carbon emissions: to reduce the amount of carbon emissions entering the atmosphere, to reuse carbon emissions as a feedstock in different industries, to recycle carbon through the natural carbon cycle with bioenergy, and to remove carbon and store it.
+It is built on the principles of the circular economy for managing carbon emissions: to reduce the amount of carbon emissions entering the atmosphere, to reuse carbon emissions as a feedstock in different industries, to recycle carbon through the natural carbon cycle with bio energy, and to remove carbon and store it.
 Carbon tech provides a third option for climate and environmental policy as an alternate to the binary business as usual and radical change.

 Carbon management can be achieved through nature-based solutions such as reforestation and afforestation, or through technological strategies.
-Technologies available range from Carbon Capture, Utilization and Storage (CCUS), to negative emissions technologies such as bioenergy with carbon capture and storage, direct air carbon capture, as well as enhanced weathering, biofuels, and biochar from waste that exists in today's processes.
+Technologies available range from Carbon Capture, Utilization and Storage (CCUS), to negative emissions technologies such as bio energy with carbon capture and storage, direct air carbon capture, as well as enhanced weathering, bio fuel, and biochar from waste that exists in today's processes.